Automatic Colt Pistol

+Automatic Colt Pistol (ACP) is a series of firearms cartridges designed by John Moses Browning, for use in the semi-automatic pistols he designed for Colt and Fabrique Nationale.
+The five cartridges were introduced between 1899 and 1908.

-Automatic Colt Pistol (ACP) denotes various John Moses Browning cartridge designs primarily used in Colt and Fabrique Nationale de Herstal semi-automatic pistols.
-All of these cartridges are straight-sided and appear similar.
-The .32 ACP, .38 ACP, and .25 ACP are semi-rimmed and headspace on the rim, while the rimless .45 ACP and .380 ACP headspace on the mouth of the case.
+All these cartridges are straight-sided and appear visually similar, being mostly scaled versions of each other.
+Other than the size, the main difference is that .25 ACP, .32 ACP, and .38 ACP are semi-rimmed and headspace on the rim, whereas .380 ACP and .45 ACP are rimless and headspace on the mouth of the case.